sapper-trle/sappers-TRLE-addons/README.md

 The .rec exporter exports the UVs to a text file suitable for import into TextureAdd.
 The UVs are assumed to be rectangles or triangles which are one corner of a rectangle.
 Lightmap packed UVs satisfy this requirement.
 TextureAdd uses the .rec file to define the textures from a 256 x 256 image that are used for each face of the mesh.

+For Blender 2.72 to 2.79 use version v1.1 (Click on "Releases").
+For Blender 2.80 use version v2.0.